severusseptimius/Serious-Engine/README.md

 Building
 --------

+Note that DEBUG build will certainely not work.
+There are still many assert in the engine, most of them are irrelevent and should be removed, but while it's not done, the assert will effectively kiils the engine when triger in Debug build.
+Use Release or RelWithDebInfo build if you intend to play (automatically set as RelWithDebInfo in the build scripts)

 ### Windows

 To build Serious Engine 1, you'll need Visual Studio 2013 or 2015, Professional or Community edition ( https://www.visualstudio.com/post-download-vs?sku=community ).